brennv/openshiftv3-training/training-guide.md

 ### Viewing Router Stats
 Haproxy provides a stats page that's visible on port 1936 of your router host.
-Currently the stats page is password protected with a static password, this password will be generated using a template parameter in the future, for now the password is `cEVu2hUb` and the username is `admin`.
+The stats page is password protected with the password generated upon router creation.
+The username is `admin`.

 To make this acessible publicly, you will need to open this port on your master: